- L&D INSIGHTS/

-How to Perform a Capabilities-based Assessment
+- How to Peform a Capabilities-based Assessment/

 How to Peform a Capabilities-based Assessment